 If you have diabetes, either type 1 or type 2, or are worried that you’re at risk of developing it and would like guidance about managing this condition, please call (914) 232-1919 to make an appointment with one of our Westchester Health endocrinologists.
 We’ll examine you, evaluate your symptoms, possibly perform some tests, and together with you, decide on the best course of treatment and lifestyle changes that can improve your health and reduce your risk of complications.
 Whenever, wherever you need us, we’re here for you.

-By Mindy Sotsky, MD, FACE, a logist with Westchester Health, member of Westchester Health Physician Partners
+By Mindy Sotsky, MD, FACE, an endocrinologist with Westchester Health, member of Westchester Health Physician Partners